Abdullah Al Islam Jakob

-Abdullah Al Islam Jakob is a Bangladesh Awami League politician and the present Chairman of the Standing Committee on Ministry of Youth & Sports and former deputy Minister of Environment and Forest.
-He is also a Member of Parliament from Bhola-4.
+Abdullah Al Islam Jakob (born 21 December 1972) is a Bangladesh Awami League politician and a former chairman of the Standing Committee on Ministry of Youth and Sports and a former deputy Minister of Environment and Forest.
+He is a former Jatiya Sangsad member representing the Bhola-4 constituency during 2009–2024.
 His father M. M. Nazrul Islam was also a member of the Jatiya Sangsad.

 Early life

 Jakob was born on 21 December 1972 in Char Fasson, Bhola District, Bangladesh.

 Career

 Jakob was elected to parliament from Bhola-4 in 2014.
 He won at 11th Jatiya Sangsad general election, held on 30 December 2018.
 He built a 16-storey tower in Char Fasson, Bhola named Jakob Tower to promote tourism in Bhola.

+Jakob was detained in October 2024 after the fall of the Sheikh Hasina led Awami League government.
+A Dhaka court has placed him on a three-day remand in connection with the shooting death of Shamim Howladar in the Rupnagar area of Dhaka.